joselrdg/patuco/README.md

 # <br>Styles:

 Quickly design and customize responsive websites just like you would with Bootstrap.
-You can create css styles, css variables, animations, media queries among other options and save them to use them in any project.
+Apart from the styles that are pre-defined, you can create css styles, three types of variables that accept functions, animations, media queries among other options, and you can also store the styles to use them in any project.
-When your project is ready, you can create an optimized css file with only the styles you have used.
+When your project is ready, you can create an optimized CSS file with just the styles you have used.

 # <br>Layouts: